 Yes!
 The AutoStar has a feature that allows you to input the R.A. and Dec. coordinates of an object and the GoTo will slew in place to put the object within the field of view.
 Obviously, the coordinates must be known beforehand.
 Research online, libraries, and astronomer books and magazines to find the coordinates of objects not already loaded into the AutoStar database.

 The LX90 comes with a 1.25” diagonal but also requires an erecting prism to provide a fully corrected oriented image for terrestrial use.
 With these accessories, you can view land-based objects through the telescope.
 Extremely high magnification and a phenomenon called mirage can distort and destroy viewing quality.
 Use a lower power eyepiece to widen the field of view.

 Meade offers a 1-year warranty on the LX90 ACF telescope.
 The warranty starts from the date of purchase and is not owner transferable.
 There are conditions to keeping the warranty intact.
 Actions such as removing the corrector plate from its cell, unauthorized repairs, and normal wear-and-tear are not covered under the warranty.

-The Meade LX90 ACF is a high-performing telescope that allows you to see more lunar and planetary details as well as DSOs in all their brilliance.
+In my opinion the Meade LX90 ACF is a high-performing telescope that allows you to see more lunar and planetary details as well as DSOs in all their brilliance.

-It’s an excellent visual telescope with the potential to offer full astrophotography benefits.
+I think its an excellent visual telescope with the potential to offer full astrophotography benefits.
 Although it’s not as large as its siblings in the series, it’s more compact and mobile.

-The 8” LX90 is a good balance between cost, size, and performance.
+I believe the 8” LX90 is a good balance between cost, size, and performance.